 For option C, you will give a paper or talk as above, but rather than review some subject, you will present the results of a calculation.

-Some examples of topics:
+Some examples: Computer solution of light bending and/or gravitational lensing, perhelion advance of mercury, fuller calculation of some class topic that we skipped over quickly, etc.